-Sara Underwood Is A Smokeshow In Nude Colored Bra & Matching Leggings In Double-Photo Update
+Sara Underwood Is A Smokeshow In Nude-Colored Bra & Matching Leggings In Double-Photo Update

 “Absolutely beautiful Doll,” one more fan raved.

-And nude definitely seems to be Underwood’s choice of color as of late.
+Nude definitely seems to be Underwood’s choice of color as of late.
 Previously, The Inquisitr shared that Underwood sizzled in another series of stunning outdoor shots while posing in a tiny nude-colored bodysuit and a pair of high-waisted jeans.
 In the caption of the image, she once again credited retailer Fashion Nova for the look and that post amassed over 104,000 likes.

 Fans can keep up with Sara by giving her a follow on Instagram.